You are eligible to apply for a 24-month OPT extension beyond the initial 12 months if you meet all of the following criteria:

 - Valid F-1 visa stamp, unless you are able to use Automatic Visa Revalidation.
 It is possible to renew your F-1 visa during STEM OPT.

-- Current passport, valid at least six months after the date of last entry
+- Current passport, valid for at least six months after the date you are entering.

 - We strongly recommend that you also carry your job offer letter from a current or future employer.
 Days abroad do not count toward unemployment if the time is excused by the company or it is travel for business.